onera/paradigm/CONTRIBUTING.md

   }

 ## Attribution
-By contributing, you agree that your contributions will be licensed under the project's [LICENSE](LICENSE) (e.g., LGPL).
+By contributing, you agree that your contributions will be licensed under the project's [LICENSE](LICENSE) (LGPL).
 All contributors will be acknowledged in the documentation.